JorjaFox/library/content/posts/recaps/csi/willows-in-the-wind.md

 ## Quotes

-**Sidle:** I'm going with Occam's Razor.
+**Sara:** I'm going with Occam's Razor.
 Sometimes the simplest answer is the right answer.
 And the one that's right in front of you.